Hold on!

 As you now know the potential risks of lock-in and how they can be a pain to your business, you should be watchful and proactively look for partners and solutions that don’t follow such practices and provide you with a safe exit whenever you want.

 Builder.ai is one such platform with a clear policy of ‘No Vendor Lock-in’ – no matter what.
-The code of your website or app is for you to keep, we simply build it for you.
+The code of your website or app is yours to keep, once your payment plan is complete.

 Your apps made to order